IDeletedSystem64/anitrox/README.md

-# Anitrox Dev
+# Anitrox Dev Branch
-# aka anitrox_unstable
+# anitrox_unstable
-This is for the dev branch of the bot, The bot can be used in the Support/Development server.
+This is for the ultra-fresh builds of Anitrox and is **very** unstable.
+It is only avaliable in Anitrox Central.